|Original title:||I rymden finns inga känslor|

 |Production country:||Schweden 2010|

-The 18 year old Simon (Bill Skarsgård) doesn't really get along with his environment.
-He much prefers to disappear into his old water barrel and dreams of flying through space.
-At least there are not all those annoying feelings that make life on our planet so problematic.
-But for Simon to function on earth as well, his life must follow very clear rules.
-Everything must be perfect or Simon will panic.
-And the boy won't let you touch him.
-Because Simon has Asperger.
+18-year-old Simon (Bill Skarsgård) doesn't really get along with his environment.
+He'd much rather curl up in his old water barrel and dream of flying through space.
+There, at least, there aren't all those pesky feelings that make life on our planet so problematic.
+But in order for Simon to function on Earth, his life has to run according to very clear rules.
+Everything has to be perfect, otherwise Simon panics.
+And the boy won't let anyone touch him.
+Because Simon has Asperger's.
 And only his brother Sam (Martin Wallström) knows how to deal with this illness in such a way that Simon feels comfortable in his presence.
-But when the constant presence and the complete disregard of all personal boundaries becomes too much for Sam's girlfriend Frida and she leaves him, the otherwise so cheerful Sam falls into a deep crisis.
-And Simon, whose clear daily sequence is considerably disturbed by Sam's depression, also feels this.
-Soon Simon realizes: a new girlfriend is needed.
-According to clear scientific rules, he sets out to find a suitable successor.
-When he meets the unconventional Jennifer (Cecilia Forss), Simon also gets to know completely new sides of life...
+But when the constant presence and the complete disregard for any personal boundaries becomes too much for Sam's girlfriend Frida and she leaves him, the otherwise so cheerful Sam falls into a deep crisis.
+And this is also felt by Simon, whose clear daily routine is considerably disrupted by Sam's depression.
+Soon it's clear to Simon: he needs a new girlfriend.
+Following clear, scientific rules, he sets out to find a suitable successor.
+When he meets the unconventional Jennifer (Cecilia Forss) in the process, Simon also learns about entirely new sides of life.

-Anyway, Öhmann strikes just the right note with the finale.
-He releases the viewer from the cinema with a smile on his face, but at the end he holds back with too thickly applied Happy End Feeling.
-Of course, the ending is a typical cinema fairy tale finale, but still the whole thing seems believable and simply beautiful.
+Anyway, Öhmann hits just the right note with the finale.
+While he lets the viewer out of the cinema with a smile on his face, he holds back with too thickly applied happy ending feeling at the end.
+Of course, the ending is a typical cinematic fairy tale finale, but it still feels believable and simply beautiful.

 An article by Frankfurt-Tipp